SchichtWerk - Zeitreisen im Wersonhaus

 11. February 2024

 My wife and I visited Schichtwerk today with friends.
-Mrs. Reindl took the time to guide us through the special exhibition "Kilti, who are you?"
+Ms. Reindl took the time to guide us through the special exhibition "Kilti, who are you?"
 Super interesting and explained in a very engaging way.
 Thank you from the Hornung family and friends!

 MK